YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 * Skill:
   * -9% FP/Torp/Aviation to all enemies as long as she's alive
   * -15% Ignition dmg and +10% Evasion Rate for backline as long as she's alive
-  * 70% chance on Main Gun fire, launches a frontal barrage (damage based on skill level), also if the fleet contains 4 or more Sakura Empire ships she gains -45% cooldown on first Main Gun volley.
+  * Upon firing the Main Gun, 70% chance to launch a [barrage](http://p6.qhimg.com/t01b63d0e2830b10cb0.gif); also, if the fleet contains 4 or more Sakura Empire ships she gains -45% cooldown on first Main Gun volley.
+    * The 4 AIMED SHELLS deal 226 bdmg with 90/120/70 mods; the 6 SHELLS deal 156 bdmg with 90/120/70 mods; the 16 DD PELLETS deal 25 bdmg with 90/70/40 mods; the 4 TORPEDOES deal 124 bdmg with 80/100/130 mods.
+All of these's damage is modified by 100% of their relevant stats, but only the torps have a 110% Coefficient.

 - Desc: If you can't decide what to pick, pick it all.
 >Packing offence debuffs for her enemies, defence buffs for her backline, a barrage that includes normal arcing shells alongside linear AP shells and even aimed torpedoes, Amagi has quite literally a bit of everything in herself; and it all comes together as one sleek and effective whole, only marginally hampered by her IJN-standard terrible AA.